 This urban plan defines two planning sectors in Viladecans, located between the C32 motorway and the C245, within the influence area of the Baix Llobregat agricultural park and the airport: Can Sabadell is a 260,780 m² sector area located west of Barcelona airport with a building capability of 180,000 m² and intended for the implementation of economic activity linked to the airport system such as offices.
 The Serrall Llarg sector comprises 277,883 m² and has a building capability of 60,000 m².
 This sector aims to implement an economic activity sector linked to tourism, hotel industry and sports uses.

 Llevant is located at the east end of the town Sant Boi.
 The main objective for this location is to complete the boundaries of the surrounding urban area.
 The plan focuses on residential development in the far northern area, continuing to the other side of Bonaventura Calopa street, with a total of 326 homes.
-It also delimits two autonomous locations destined for hotel and economic activity, primarily commercial.
+It also delimits two autonomous locations destined for hotel and economic activity.

 Antic Hiper is located at the southern tip of its municipal district next to the area of Mercabarna-flor and the Barcelona airport.
 Due to its good transport accessibility from the B-204 highway and long-time pre-existing activity, the plan for this area is dedicated to industrial, logistical, tertiary and office use aimed to support the airport and surrounding area.
 With an area of 134,960 m2, 60,000 m2 will be building construcción.